Organizational Structure

 Linda Van Leuven, Ph.D. (“LVL”) is a sociologist, writer, and teacher.

-A recipient of the Distinguished Teaching Award at UCLA, her educational approach has been branded by students as “the LVL Experience.”
-Now in private practice, she does Educational Consulting, Workshops and Lectures – teaching Sociological Mindfulness as a methodology for greater awareness; and teaching classes on Gender, Sexuality, and Self from a sense of integration and wholeness – from a sense of Heart.
-She considers this basic education, and the foundation of a new feminism.
+A recipient of the Distinguished Teaching Award at UCLA, she considers sociology a transformational science, and practices it as an art.
+LVL does Educational Consulting, Workshops, and Lectures – teaching Sociological Mindfulness as a methodology for greater awareness; and teaching classes on Gender, Sexuality, and Self from a sense of Wholeness and Inclusion.
+She considers this approach to be the foundation of a new feminism.

-She has written articles about personalized service work, workplace sexualization, negotiating relational boundaries, and the suburban metropolis.
+LVL has written articles about personalized service work, workplace sexualization, negotiating relational boundaries, and the suburban metropolis.
 Her work has appeared in scholarly collections and urban style magazines, and includes her B & W photography.
 She likes to combine unusual materials -- genres, artifacts, and ideas -- to reframe the boundaries of conception.
-She takes this same approach in editing.
-LVL is currently expanding, “A Feminist Editorial on Death,” her most recent publication in TRIVIA (Issue 13) as an editorial on Feminism & Life.
+She takes this same approach in editing Trivia.

 Some days, she also works in a Mall, selling high-end designer eyewear and new perspectives.
 She loves rocks and dirt and plants; old rusty bits – things and ideas on their last leg – and crafting something new.
 She lives in Long Beach, California, and shares the path with her Border Collie/Retriever mix, Maizie.
 To contact her, please visit www.lindavanleuven.com